Last Updated on 12th April 2021 by Sophie Nadeau

 I also recommend having a photocopy of your passport/ travel insurance handy to leave with someone back home.
 If something does happen and you don’t get in touch, then your friend/ family member/ partner can alert the relevant people.

-Solo travel is really fun but your safety is still the number one priority.
+All in all, solo travel is really fun but your safety is still the number one priority.
 And while I’m on the topic of safety, make sure you have travel insurance!
 Interested in learning more about safety trips for solo female travellers?
 Here are my best travel hacks for women travelling alone.